Many argue that teachers cannot serve in loco parentis; but that ship has already sailed.

 Government as Parent

 And then the state stepped in and required that all children must be educated.
 At this point, government starts also becoming the parent, for a significant portion of the child’s day, her week, her year, and her life.
-This, by the way, is the source of many fights we have today in education: creationism vs Darwinism, American exceptionalism vs globalism, sex education vs abstinence, common core vs local control, even the struggle of sports vs academics.
-These fights occur because government and the school have become a third parent.
+This, by the way, is the source of many arguments we have today in education: creationism vs Darwinism, American exceptionalism vs globalism, sex education vs abstinence, common core vs local culture and control, even the struggle of sports vs academics.
+These fights occur because government and the school have become an extra parent.

 Some will doubtless object to my thesis, arguing that the school should not serve in loco parentis.
 Their complaints are moot.
-When someone else is responsible for a child’s learning, behavior, and even nutrition and exercise for about 1/4 of a child’s waking hours every year from ages 4 to 18, and in many instances, when a teacher interacts with the child more than the parents do, any objections are simply quibbles over terminology.
-Call it what you will, the teacher and is indisputably a third parent, and in public education, so is the government.
+When someone else is responsible for a child’s learning, behavior, and even nutrition and exercise for about 1/4 of a child’s waking hours every year from ages 4 to 18; when, in many instances, a teacher interacts with the child more than the parents do; then any objections simply become quibbles over terminology.
+Call it what you will, the teacher is indisputably a extra parent, and in public education, so is the government.